AndresMorelos/Invoncify/README.md

 * 🎨  Custom designed & highly customizable templates.
 * 🏷 Custom statuses for invoices.
 * 📊 Export PDF for print or email.
-* 🔒Complete Privacy.
+* 🔒 Complete Privacy.
 You financial data stays where it belongs.
+* 🔒 end to end encryption.
+You financial data stays encripted.
+* 🔄 Export or Import your financial data (all encrypted).
 * 💯 Totally Free.

 #### Supported Platforms